 Step 1: Meet the criteria

-Ensure that your group meets our school group rate criteria and qualifies for our school group rate.
+Ensure that your group meets all of the school group rate criteria and qualifies for the school group rate.

 School group rate criteria